PazAT/Support-Deck-Builder/README.md

 Inside of "Data", there are six .txt files and one excel .xlsx file.
 These files are:

 	1) cardTypes.txt
 	2) characterNames.txt
 	3) numericTypes.txt
 	4) supportCards.txt
 	5) supportSkillLevels.txt
 	6) supportSkills.txt
-		7) char_aff_table.xlsx
+	7) Support Deck Tables.xlsx

 Each line in numericTypes.txt has a matching character in the characterNames.txt file (1:1 map).
 However, each line in supportSkillLevels.txt does not have a matching line in supportCards.txt (not 1:1 map).
 More information is available in the next section.

-The only file not referenced by the program is "char_aff_table.xlsx".
-That file is just a simple spreadsheet to make editing information about a card easier.
+The only file not referenced by the program is "Support Deck Tables.xlsx".
+That file is just a simple spreadsheet to make editing information about cards and skills easier.

 ++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++